Tony Robbins: Motivational speaking

+Film and television

 In July 2010, NBC debuted Breakthrough with Tony Robbins, a reality show that followed Robbins as he helped the show's participants face their personal challenges.
 NBC canceled the show after airing two of the planned six episodes due to low viewership of 2.8 million.
 In March 2012, the OWN Network picked up the show for another season beginning with the original first season set to re-run and thereafter leading directly into the new 2012 season.
 In April 2012, Robbins began co-hosting Oprah's Lifeclass on the OWN Network.